| De

 night.
 Occasionally the officers saw their

 colleagues leave the room pale-faced.
+The main cause of the

 trouble was witness XI.
 The young woman claimed